johanngerell/jg_test_state/README.md

        <... additional expected vs actual output>
     [  FAILED  ] TestName.TestCaseName (12 ms)

-Or as an object without an explicit `output` instance:
+Or as an object without an intermediate `output` instance:

 ```cpp
 using namespace jg::test_state;